Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 Economic growth without continuing technological progress ultimately burns out, and this is what happened to the Soviet Union.
 The Soviet Union’s extractive institutions failed while the West’s inclusive institutions carried on.

 The early Chinese experience parallels the Soviet experience in many ways.
 China at the time of its revolution had an agrarian economy, and it attempted to industrialize by sending agricultural goods to the Soviet Union in exchange for industrial machinery.
-Agriculture was collectivized as it was in the Soviet Union, and so much of its output was taken for export that China had its own famine, which killed perhaps six million people.19
+Agriculture was collectivized as it was in the Soviet Union, and so much of its output was taken for export and to support the urban economy that China had its own famine, which killed between 30 million and 40 million

 The Soviet Union retained its extractive institutions to the calamitous end, but in the early 1980s, China began to replace extractive economic institutions with inclusive ones.
 It was rewarded with a sharp increase in its rate of economic growth.
 Between 1980 and 2004, China attained a growth rate of 8.2% per year, which is the highest sustained rate of growth ever observed.
 Again, the Chinese experience would seem to suggest that continuing economic growth is consistent with extractive institutions, but there are a number of qualifiers.